π Local-First — Best experienced in its home region: Hokkaido.

 Planning a winter trip to Hokkaido?
-Your main goal is likely crab.
-But with King, Snow, and Hair crabs all on the menu, which one should you choose?
+Eating crab is probably high on your list.
+But with King Crab, Snow Crab, and Hair Crab all on the menu, which one should you choose?
 And is winter really the best season for all of them?
-In this guide, I’ll help you navigate the complex world of Hokkaido crab, ensuring you pick the right one at the right place.
+In this guide, I’ll help you understand the differences, the seasons, and the best ways to enjoy crab in Hokkaido.

 Introduction